Website Development - Project Summaries

 who have advanced skills in graphic design, interactive database

 development, and e-commerce.
-Others were developed
+Others were developed primarily

-primarily by the client, and now are entirely managed in-house.
+by the client, and now are entirely managed in-house.

-We can work within any budget, help a client take those first steps in establishing a
+We can work within any budget, help a client take those first steps in establishing a web

-websites, we bring along our two best assistants, M Power and N Able.
+bring along our two best assistants, M Power and N Able.

 Intergarten.com

-or assisted clients in developing themselves.
+assisted clients in developing themselves.
+It’s always a work in progress!

 SkiJumpingUSA.com

-He grew up around this sport, was a downhill instructor for years, but always wished
+grew up around this sport, was a downhill instructor for years, but always wished

 he had a way to bring info about ski jumping to the American public.
 In the nine years

-the site has been online, it has drawn well over a million visitors, and they remain
+the site has been online, it has drawn well over a million visitors, and they remain onsite

 National Exercise Trainers Association - NETA